 I would recommend cutting your parchment into squares and placing each bagel on it’s own square.
 The dough tends to stick to the parchment after the long cold proof, so you can easily transfer these to the water with the paper on them, and peel it off once it’s wet without deflating the bagel.
 Also, semolina flour/cornmeal could be sprinkled on the parchment to help with this as well.

 My recipe calls for an overnight cold proof.
 Do you have to do this?
-No. I have made (and have recipes on this site, see Spicy Garlic & Onion Bagels, Pretzel Bagels) that don’t require this step.
-However, after comparing a batch that has been cold proofed to one that hasn’t.. if you want that real Ny style bagels appearance, and you have to do the cold proof.
+On this recipe, yes.
+If you would like a non-overnight recipe, I have recipes on this site, see Spicy Garlic & Onion Bagels, Pretzel Bagels that don’t require this step.
+However, after comparing a batch that has been cold proofed to one that hasn’t.. if you want that real NY style bagels appearance, and you have to do the cold proof.
 Otherwise, you just don’t have the same crust or chew.

 Another benefit of the cold proof is that you can have bagels first thing in the morning.
 The kneading, first proof, and shaping is done the day before, just boil and bake!
 But, if you don’t want to wait, leave the bagels at room temperature, covered for about 20 minutes before boiling and baking.